1. The order of affairs

 3. Solving the veggie dilemma

-The vegetarian ‘hams’ you can buy look interesting to say the least, but we can't vouch for them, and a nut roast may be a safer alternative.
+The vegetarian ‘hams’ you can buy look interesting to say the least, but we can't vouch for them, so a nut roast may be a safer alternative.

 4. The all-important drinks